JakobLS/mlops-credit-risk/model-orchestration-and-tracking/README.md

 ### 2. Start Prefect

-1. To access all the scheduled runs etc, via the Prefect UI, in this folder, run:
+1. To access all the scheduled runs etc, via the Prefect UI, in this folder, run in a new Terminal window:

     ```bash
     prefect orion start
     ```

-2. To start an agent that listens for scheduled runs and run them accoording to their schema, run:
+2. To start an agent that listens for scheduled runs and run them according to their schema, run in another Terminal window:

     ```bash
     prefect agent start --pool default-agent-pool --work-queue credit_risk_model-dev